Our Luis Suarez Biography provides you info about his Childhood Story, Early Life, Parents, Family Facts, Wife, Children, Personal Life and Lifestyle.

 Little Suarez had a first-hand experience of poverty but nonetheless, lived a happy life as his lower-class family lived completely at peace in his village.

-Like most kids of his age at the time, Suarez was casually drawn to football which he played with his peers to happily pass time at his hometown’s local team, Sportivo Artiga.
+Like most kids of his age at the time, Suarez was casually drawn to football which he played with his peers to happily pass the time at his hometown’s local team, Sportivo Artiga.

 It wasn’t long before Suarez’s family relocated to Uruguay’s capital ‘Montevideo’ after his father secured employment at El Trigal biscuit factory in Montevideo.

-The then 7-year-old didn’t fancy joining the family and as a result, stayed back at Salto with his loving grandmother, Mrs Da Rosa for about a month.
+The then 7-year-old didn’t fancy joining the family and as a result, stayed back at Salto with his loving grandmother, Mrs Da Rosa, for about a month.